Trump's USA Today op-ed contains a brazen lie

 “In practice, the Democratic Party’s so-called Medicare for All would really be Medicare for None,” Trump claims.
 “Under the Democrats’ plan, today’s Medicare would be forced to die.”

 There is no one set policy proposal for single payer or Medicare-for-all.
 Some proposals would implement major changes to the program, such as ending the Medicare Advantage program, which allows seniors to enroll in a private insurance alternative where Medicare covers the costs.
-But regardless, most single-payer plans, such as the one introduced by Sanders, would actually increase benefits for seniors, by cutting out copays and closing coverage holes.
+But regardless, most single-payer plans, such as the one introduced by Sanders, would actually increase benefits for seniors by cutting out copays and closing coverage holes.
 “In fact,” Sanders said in a press release rebutting the president’s op-ed, “we expand benefits.
 Millions of seniors today cannot afford the dental care, vision care or hearing aids they desperately need because Medicare does not cover these vitally important needs.
 Our proposal covers them.”

 Trump also pushes a standard attack line against single payer—that it could lead to longer waits for doctor’s appointments and tests.
 In fact, the US already has longer wait times than other industrialized countries, most of which have some form of single-payer health care.